Shop Subscribe

 Art Under the Microscope

-Whether examining mold in a Petri dish or the viewing the skin of a red speckled jewel beetle under a microscope, an artist is rewarded with an overwhelming, almost-alien visual that’s certain to inspire creativity.
+Whether examining mold in a Petri dish or viewing the skin of a red-speckled jewel beetle under a microscope, an artist is rewarded with an overwhelming, almost alien-like visual that’s certain to inspire creativity.

 Or, better yet, take a cross-curricular field trip to the science lab and view some microscopic slides in person.
 Encourage your students to note the artistic elements demonstrated in these microscopic images, including: